Property tax in the United States: Progressive policies

 Undeserved homestead exemption credits became so ubiquitous in the state of Maryland that a law was passed in the 2007 legislative session to require validation of principal residence status through the use of a social security number matching system.
 The bill passed unanimously in the Maryland House of Delegates and Senate and was signed into law by the Governor.
 The fairness of property tax collection and distribution is a hotly debated topic.
-Some people feel school systems would be more uniform if the taxes were collected and distributed at a state level, thereby equalizing the funding of school districts.
-Others are reluctant to have a higher level of government determine the rates and allocations, preferring to leave the decisions to government levels closer to the people.
+Some people feel school systems would be more uniform if taxes were collected and distributed at the state level, thereby equalizing school district funding.
+Others are reluctant to have a higher level of government set the rates and allocations, preferring to leave such decisions to levels of government closer to the people.

-In Rhode Island efforts are being made to modify revaluation practices to preserve the major benefit of property taxation, the reliability of tax revenue, while providing for what some view as a correction of the unfair distribution of tax burdens on existing owners of property.
+In Rhode Island, efforts are being made to modify revaluation practices to preserve the major benefit of property taxation, the reliability of tax revenue, while providing for what some view as a correction of the unfair distribution of tax burdens on existing owners of property.

 The Supreme Court has held that Congress can directly tax land ownership so long as the tax is apportioned among the states based upon representation/population.
 In an apportioned land tax, each state would have its own rate of taxation sufficient to raise its pro-rata share of the total revenue to be financed by a land tax.
-So, for example, if State A has 5% of the population, the State A would collect and remit to the federal government such tax revenue that equals 5% of the revenue sought.
+So, for example, if State A has 5% of the population, it would collect and remit to the federal government tax revenue equal to 5% of the revenue sought.
 Such an apportioned tax on land had been used on many occasions up through the Civil War.

-Indirect taxes on the transfer of land are permitted without apportionment: in the past, this has taken the form of requiring revenue stamps to be affixed to deeds and mortgages, but these are no longer required by federal law.
+Indirect taxes on the transfer of land are permitted without apportionment: in the past, this has taken the form of requiring revenue stamps to be affixed to deeds and mortgages.
+Still, these are no longer required by federal law.
 Under the Internal Revenue Code, the government realizes a substantial amount of revenue from income taxes on capital gains from the sale of land and in estate taxes from the passage of property (including land) upon the death of its owner.